FatulM/shamsi_date/README.md

 Gregorian gNow = Gregorian.now();
 ```

-Jalali and Georgian dates are immutable so you can not change their properties in place. if you want only to change some fields of a Jalali or Gregorian date you can use `copy(...)` method or `withYear`, `withMonth` and `withDay` methods on an existing object.
-This methods can be chained. copy method changes all fields at one. **note** that copy and with*() methods are not safe and it is your responsibility to avoid problems like month length bound (for example changing month of `31 Farvardin 1390` to `Esfand`) or leap crash (for example being in last day of year in a leap year and changing year to a non-leap one) in intermediate steps. order of operations is important.
+Jalali and Georgian dates are immutable, so you can not change their properties in place. if you want only to change some fields of a Jalali or Gregorian date you can use `copy(...)` method or `withYear`, `withMonth` and `withDay` methods on an existing object.
+These methods can be chained. copy method changes all fields at one. **note** that copy and with*() methods are not safe, and it is your responsibility to avoid problems like month length bound (for example changing month of `31 Farvardin 1390` to `Esfand`) or leap crash (for example being in last day of year in a leap year and changing year to a non-leap one) in intermediate steps. order of operations is important.

-for example for getting date at start of this month in Jalali: (copy method makes another object instance and leaves the original one unchanged)
+For example for getting date at start of this month in Jalali: (copy method makes another object instance and leaves the original one unchanged)

 ```dart
 Jalali j1 = Jalali.now().withDay(1); // correct way